krbnite/krbnite.github.io/_posts/2018-02-02-Google-Developer-Scholarship-Back-to-the-Basics-of-HTML-and-CSS.md

 ---
-title: Google Developer Scholarship: Back to the Basics of HTML and CSS
+title: Google Developer Scholarship&#58; Back to the Basics of HTML and CSS
 layout: post
 ---